-Associate Coach Rhonda Morin of Gresham, Oregon likes to get dirty.
+Coach Rhonda Morin likes to get dirty.
 It’s why she excels at cyclocross races, mountain biking and endurance running.
 The nastier the conditions, the more likely she’ll outlast her opponents.

-Originally from Maine, Rhonda offers Wenzel clients lessons in the grit and determination it takes to succeed at your goals.
+Originally from New England, Rhonda offers Wenzel clients lessons in the grit and determination it takes to succeed at your goals.
 Whether it’s figuring out how to pace yourself in a stage race or getting better at clearing cyclocross barriers, Rhonda can provide you with the skills, drills, training and guidance to get to the next level.

-Rhonda is a USA Cycling Certified Coach and holds a certificate of core and corrective exercise.
-In addition to training and skills, her clients benefit from corrective exercises for flexibility, core and posture.
-Her experience as an EMT and a wilderness search-and-rescue team member has honed her skills in understanding how your body and mind respond to stress.
+Rhonda is a licensed emergency medical technician and holds a certificate in core and corrective exercise.
+In addition to providing training guidance and skills, clients benefit from corrective exercises for flexibility, core and posture.
+Her experience as an EMT and a wilderness search-and-rescue team member has sharpened her ability in understanding how your body and mind respond to stress.
 She helps clients learn the cool-headedness and perseverance it takes to remain steady.

-Rhonda spent her early career working as an Outward Bound instructor and ropes-course facilitator.
+Early in her career, Rhonda worked as an Outward Bound instructor and ropes-course facilitator.
 In addition to coaching, Rhonda is a professional writer, editor and communications expert who holds degrees in journalism and women’s studies.
 Her clients appreciate her excellent communication skills.

-As a Women’s A ‘cross racer, Cat 3 road racer and career professional, she has a keen interest in assisting others who strive for better health and fitness while balancing their life, family and jobs.
+As a Women’s A ‘cross racer, Cat 3 road racer and career professional, she has a keen interest in assisting others who strive for better health and fitness while balancing their life, family and job.
 She’s also a firm believer that you get better with age, and she prepares training plans that propel clients to new places in their later years.

 Rhonda has captured numerous podiums in cyclocross during her career.
 She’s the reigning 2016 Oregon State Cyclocross Champion in her master’s category; the 2015 Singlespeed Cyclocross State Champion; a gold medalist the 2005 US Cyclocross National Championships, Cat 3/4 B; and a bronze medalist at the 2006 USA Cycling Cyclocross National Championships, Masters 40-44.
 In 2019, she captured 12th in her masters’s category at the USAC Cyclocross National Championships.